 Art and Design

-This term, Elm will be looking at the topic of ‘Celebrities’ as they work towards completing AQA ELC Step Up to English.
-All students will take part in group discussions and make an individual presentation.
-They will read a selection of non-fiction texts and use the texts to learn how to infer and to comment on language and structure.
-Students will learn how to plan, write, edit and proof-read a piece of informative writing.
+This term, Elm will be looking at the topic of ‘Education’ as they work towards completing AQA ELC Step Up to English.
+All students will read a selection of literary and non-literary texts.
+Elm will use these texts to learn how to infer, comment on language and structure and compare ideas and perspectives.
+They will also learn how to plan, write, edit and proof-read a story.

 Elm will be completing modules from the NOCN Independent Living course.
 Over the course of the year, pupils will work on different units to support the development of their life skills.
 They will look at home management and food preparation.
 They will begin with a unit based around clothing and shopping followed by a unit on heathy eating and a unit on drug awareness.
 Pupils will have the opportunity to visit local amenities to support their learning.
 They will begin to learn about budgeting to increase their numeracy skills.

 Elm will be completing work towards their entry level accreditation in Maths which aims to provide them with opportunities for investigative and practical maths, embedding the key skills required for everyday life.

 Elm class will complete the money component early in spring term.
 This requires the pupils to be confident with all coins and notes – they will be asked to calculate using amounts in both pounds and pence.
 Pupils will be making amounts, working out change and converting between pounds and pence.
 Their knowledge and understanding will then be applied to different problems and investigations.

 Later in the term, Elm will focus on measures; students will look at what units we use to measure length, weight and capacity.
 They will develop their ability to estimate weight, height and capacities in a real-life context and complete problem solving activities involving measures.

 Towards the end of the term, Elm class will begin component 8, statistics, where students will be investigating and analyzing data as well as looking at the best ways to display data.